strategicdesignteam/openshift-ansible-contrib/reference-architecture/ansible-tower-integration/README.md

 | TOWER_USER                 | yes                | Username (admin)                              |
 | TOWER_PASSWORD             | yes                | Password for TOWER_USER                       |

 This will configure tower with all the inventories, credentials, job_templates, and workflows to begin deploying across Amazon Web Services.
-After this is done you will need to log into Ansible Tower and edit the job named "workflow-ocp-aws-install".
-You will need to edit the extra_vars section of the job named workflow-ocp-aws-install and change the values wherever they are set to "CHANGEME" to the appropriate values for your environment.
+But before running this playbook, you should modify your job template variables for your specific environment in "workflow-ocp-aws-install-extravars.yaml".
+Just update all the "CHANGEME" settings with your own values.
 You can find the documentation for those values in the specific provider reference architectures.
 For example, here in the [AWS Reference Architecture](https://github.com/openshift/openshift-ansible-contrib/reference-architecture/aws-ansible)

 The workflow-ocp-aws-install can now be run.
 It will: